cvxr/CVX/doc/dcp.rst

 CVX requires that all models obey a set of rules, or conventions, that govern how expressions and functions can appear in objectives and constraints.
 We call these rules the *disciplined convex programming ruleset*, or the *DCP ruleset* for short.
 The ruleset is drawn from basic principles of convex analysis, and are relatively easy to learn.
-CVX rejects any model that violates any of the rules, so it is important to understand them before beginning to build models.

-The rules form a set of *sufficient*, but not *necessary*, conditions for convexity.
-What this means is that it is possible to construct expressions and models that are known to be convex, but still violate the rules.
+But they are not *exhaustive*, which means that it is possible to construct expressions and models that are known to be convex, but still violate the rules.

-For example, consider the convex function :math:`f(x)=\sqrt{x^2+1}`, expressed most naturally in MATLAB as ``sqrt(x^2+1)``.
-CVX *rejects* this expression, and any model that contains it, with an error:
+CVX rejects any model that violates the ruleset---even if it can be proven convex by some other means.
+This is because each rule corresponds to a specific step that CVX takes to convert models to solvable form.
+When CVX rejects a model for violating the ruleset, it is doing so *because it does not know how to solve it*.
+Put another way, by complying with the rules, you are not only proving that your model is convex, you are also giving CVX *a detailed recipe for solving it.* (We thank you for the help!)

+To illustrate the difference between convexity and ruleset compliance, consider the function :math:`f(x)=\sqrt{x^2+1}`.
+It is simple to prove that :math:`f` is convex;
+its second derivative :math:`f^{(2)}(x)=(x^2+1)^{-3/2}` is positive for all :math:`x`.
+But CVX knows nothing about derivatives;
+and if ``x`` is a variable, then this expression will produce an error:

 ::

-    >> sqrt(sum(square(x)))
+    >> sqrt(x^2+1)
     Error using cvx/sqrt (line 61)
     Disciplined convex programming error:
         Illegal operation: sqrt( {nonnegative convex} ).

-It is simple to prove that :math:`f` is convex---after all, its second derivative :math:`f^{(2)}(x)=(x^2+1)^{-3/2}` is positive for all :math:`x`---but CVX knows nothing about derivatives.
-Instead, it knows that this expression violates the :ref:`composition rules <compositions>` described below, so it cannot be used in a CVX model.

-In many cases, convex expressions that violate the ruleset can be easily rewritten.
+The problem here is that one of the :ref:`composition rules <compositions>` says that applying a concave function (like ``sqrt``) to a convex expression (like ``x^2+1``) *usually* produces a nonconvex result.
+So CVX rejects the expression on this basis.

+Fortunately, most situations like this can be resolved simply by rewriting the expression.
 In this case, :math:`f` can also be written as :math:`f(x)=\|[x~1]\|_2`; a form which CVX accepts:

 ::